michaelg29/cmathematics/README.md

 Follows this tutorial playlist on [YouTube](https://www.youtube.com/playlist?list=PLysLvOneEETMjrK5N-PLIYhZKwmxjGs2-).

 ### Description
-This library is a very low level mathematics library for C and C++ that implements common mathematical concepts and ideas from algebra, calculus, statistics, and linear algebra.
+This library is a low level mathematics library for C and C++ that implements common mathematical concepts and ideas from algebra, calculus, statistics, and linear algebra.
 A complete list of implemented functions and concepts can be found [here](#complete-list-of-functions).

 List of implemented concepts so far:
 1) Big Integers